pylonide/pylon/README.md

-# NOTE
-We are developing on firefox and this is a development repo, other browsers are expected to have issues until a release

 # Cloud9 IDE

 The Cloud9 IDE is an open source project started by Fabian Jakobs ([fjakobs]), Ruben Daniels ([javruben]) and Mike de Boer ([mikedeboer]) from [ajax.org], built on top of [Node.JS].